7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/exercise 2.md

 2> my:test().

 ```
-over and over again, so I created a shell script in the same directory called `run.sh`:
+over and over again.
+I shortened my module names to two letters, which makes things easier, but it's still a pain.
+So I created a shell script in the same directory called `run.sh`:

 ```
 #!/usr/bin/env sh